Google the difference between copywriting and content writing, and you’ll be faced with 6,900,000 search results.

 That action might be to purchase a product or service, register for an event or sign up to a mailing list.

-Whatever your goal, copywriting is about crafting marketing copy that will resonate with your target audience and make them behave in the way you’d hoped.
+Whatever your goal, copywriting is about crafting marketing copy that will resonate with your target audience and make them act in a certain way.

 What is content writing?

 Content writing is about creating content that adds value for your target audience – it’s interesting, informative, educational or entertaining - and importantly, it’s relatable.

 Written content is typically produced in the form of blog posts, articles, eBooks/whitepapers and social media posts.

-What can you teach them that they didn’t already know?
+Think about what you can you teach them that they didn’t already know.